Angles24/ZodiacWeapons/ReadMe.md

 ## Current Progress

 All classes should be coded up to and acquiring the Atma weapon.
-The first Skyfire book is done.
+The first three Fire books are done on Warrior, White Mage, and Summoner.
 Working on the rest.

 ## Known Issues